browserengineering/book/book/styles.md

 ```

 It's kind of crazy, honestly, that Python lets you do this.
 Anyway,
-now we have all the style sheet URLs.
-The browser is expected to make a
-GET request to that location, parse the style sheet, and use it to
-style the page.
+the browser has the style sheet URLs now.
+But these style sheet URLs

-Note that style sheet URLs we have are not full URLs; they are
-something called *relative URLs*, which can come in three
+are usually not full URLs; they are something called *relative URLs*,
-flavors:^[There are even more flavors, including query-relative and
+such as:^[There are even more flavors, including query-relative and
 scheme-relative URLs, that I'm skipping.]

 -   A normal URL, which specifies a scheme, host, path, and so on;